-The District operates two (2) facilities: the Campus School (pre k-12th grade) located in the town of Fort Covington and the St. Regis Mohawk School (pre k - 5th grades) located in the town of Bombay.
+The District operates two (2) facilities: the Campus School (pre k- 12^{th} grade) located in the town of Fort Covington and the St. Regis Mohawk School (pre k - 5^{th} grades) located in the town of Bombay.
 Approximately 59% of the School District population is comprised of students from families living on the St. Regis Mohawk Reservation and 66% of the student body is of Native American heritage.
 Salmon River is also unique in that education is provided to both Canadian and New York children from the Reservation via contracts with the State of New York to provide transportation and education for these students.

 The St. Regis Mohawk School (SRMS) is owned by the State of New York, but operated by the District.
 As per the reservation school contract with the State, all expenses generated by the St. Regis Mohawk School are funded through State formula aid with the balance due billed to and paid for with special State purpose monies.
 This contract expires on June 30, 2020.
 The District currently obtains a revenue anticipation note (RAN) to cover the expenditures for the SRMS until New York State sends reimbursement.
-The amount currently due is \$3,825,345.
+The amount currently due is \$185,364.

 Native Americans have a choice of School Districts they can attend when the reservation borders more than one district.
 New York State pays tuition under an approved formula for these students to attend Salmon River Central Schools since they reside on tax exempt land of the School District.
 The tuition contract expires on June 30, 2020.
-The amount currently due is \$2,573,942.
+The amount currently due is \$4,431,075.

 New York State also pays 100% of the transportation costs for Native American students that choose to attend the Campus School.
 These costs are reimbursed based on the ratio of bus runs used for the Reservation area compared to the total number of bus runs.
-The ratio is approximately 65.85% for the 2018-2019 year.
+The ratio is approximately 65.85% for the 2019-2020 year.
 The transportation contract is an annual contract that renews automatically.
-The amount currently due the District is \$1,932,997.
+The amount currently due the District is \$1,941,474.

 The funds generated from these contracts, in conjunction with State Aid, the State's School Tax Relief (STAR) program and our local school tax contributions provide the basis for the School District's financial structure.
-Access to State and Federal grants, along with Native American Aid, has assisted the District in maintaining a very reasonable five (5) year average tax rate per thousand dollars of \$10.75 on full property value.
+Access to State and Federal grants, along with Native American Aid, has assisted the District in maintaining a very reasonable five (5) year average tax rate per thousand dollars of \$10.38 on full property value.

 The State has calculated our combined wealth measure to be 0.181.
 To put this number into perspective, 1.0 equals the average wealth for a District.
 This number continues to place us as the absolute poorest school district in the State as measured by our income and property wealth.
-Based on the 2019-20 State Aid Factors data, the State average property value and income behind each pupil was \$632,200 and \$268,300, respectfully.
-Our corresponding figures were \$107,858 and \$46,839.
+Based on the 2020-21 State Aid Factors data, the State average property value and income behind each pupil was \$668,700 and \$299,700 respectfully.
+Our corresponding figures were \$112,883 and \$47,575.
 As these figures clearly express, we are a District burdened with substantial poverty and a lack of wealth.

-The School District employs approximately 413 full and part time professional and support staff.
+The School District employs approximately 400 full and part time professional and support staff.
 These employees are organized into three (3) collective bargaining units (teaching staff, support staff and administration).
-The teaching staffs' contract agreement was renewed and will expire on June 30, 2021.
-The administrators' contract negotiations were completed in 2017 and the new contract will expire on June 30, 2020.
-The support staff contract was settled in 2017 as well and the contract will expire June 30, 2020.
+The teaching staffs' contract agreement will expire on June 30, 2021.
+The administrators' contract negotiations were extended one year and the new contract will expire on June 30, 2021.
+The support staff contract was extended one year as well and the contract will expire June 30, 2021.